shihankanungo/shihankanungo.github.io/about.md

 > "It is the time you have wasted for your rose that makes your rose so important. <br> --- Antoine de Saint-Exupéry, <i>The Little Prince</i>

+> "Weeds are flowers, too, once you get to know them." --- A.A.
+Milne

 ![a](signature.png)